 “Evergreen content is the one that will still be valid and relevant 10 to 15 years from now,” he explained of how this content can maximize the long-term ROI of content marketing efforts.
-“Evergreen content is likely to provide you a growing steady flow of visitors over the years, in contrast with traffic spikes from other types of content.”
+“It’s likely to provide you a growing steady flow of visitors over the years, in contrast with traffic spikes from other types of content.”

 So which evergreen content types does Moreno produce most for his business?
 Blog posts and written guides — hands down.

-Marketer Si Quan Ong at Ahrefs, an SEO software suite, explains in a company blog post that evergreen content is the secret sauce when building a blog that generates organic traffic, backlinks and ranks for industry keywords.
-The evergreen topics selected trigger consistent interest, amping up the search volume of keywords you’re working hard to rank for on search engines.
+Marketer Si Quan Ong at Ahrefs, an SEO software suite, explains in a company blog post that evergreen content is the secret sauce when building a blog that generates organic traffic, backlinks, and ranks for industry keywords.
+The evergreen topics selected trigger consistent interest, amping up the search volume of keywords you’re trying to rank for on search engines.

 What evergreen content looks like

-You’re sold on the need for and benefits of evergreen content, but you might be wondering how it actually presents itself in content marketing.
+You’re sold on the need for and benefits, but you might be wondering how it actually presents itself in content marketing.
 Let’s dive into content length, presentation and linking strategies of evergreen content.